-You may wonder why we’re starting with a discussion on energy availity instead of talking about calcium or vitamin D in relation to bone health.
+You may wonder why we’re starting with a discussion on energy availability instead of calcium or vitamin D in relation to bone health.

 Like many aspects of the gymnast’s nutrition and performance, you cannot ignore the glaring issue of underfueling and it’s effects on so many of the body’s systems.
 I’ve talked about RED-S or the relative energy deficiency in sport at length, see here, here, here, and here.

-Along with adequate energy availability, adequate protein is essential for maximal bone mineralization though this isn’t often as big of an issue as most young athletes tend to meet protein needs over carbohydrate or calorie needs.
+Along with adequate energy availability, adequate protein is essential for maximal bone mineralization.
+This isn’t often as big of an issue as most young athletes tend to meet protein needs over carbohydrate or calorie needs.

 The Protective Effect of the Menstrual Cycle

-Females who have amenorrhea, or without normal menstrual cycles, will have a significant decrease in reproductive hormones, especially estrogen.
-Estrogen plays and important role in bone mineralization, and thus normal cycles are part of maintain bone mineral density.
+Females who have amenorrhea (without normal menstrual cycles) will have a significant decrease in reproductive hormones, especially estrogen.
+Estrogen plays an important role in bone mineralization; normal cycles are an integral part of maintaining bone mineral density.
 It’s often thought that birth control will “protect” the bones for amenorrheic athletes, but this is not true.
-Studies have shown small detrimental effects on bone density in teenagers on birth control versus non-users.
+Studies have actually shown small detrimental effects on bone density in teenagers on birth control versus non-users.

-It’s one thing if a gymnast wants to be on birth control for contraceptive protection OR because she has heavy, painful periods, etc. But, to take hormonal birth control as a “fix” for abnormal or absent menstrual cycles is not a “fix”, especially in the case of inadequate energy availability (with or without disordered eating).
+It’s one thing if a gymnast wants to be on birth control for contraceptive protection OR because she has heavy, painful periods, etc. But, taking hormonal birth control as a “fix” for abnormal or absent menstrual cycles is in fact, not a “fix”.
+Especially in the case of inadequate energy availability (with or without disordered eating).
 Unfortunately, many physicians are not well-versed and may prescribe your gymnast birth control to “protect her bones” when her lack of period is due to inadequate energy availability (hypothalamic amenorrhea) or another hormonal condition like polycystic ovarian syndrome.